machetie/SOBRiven/README.md

 2. Ensure that Docker is installed and running correctly on your system.
 3. Verify that you have sufficient permissions to run Docker commands.
 4. Make sure you have a stable internet connection.
+5. If containers cannot access the library folder, check the folder permissions and ensure the correct paths are mounted in the Docker containers.

 ### Arch-based Systems